MIPPL/nephele-org-website/public/content/defi/index.md

 #### Tax-efficiencies {#tax-efficiencies}

-Borrowing can give you access to the funds you need without needing to sell your ETH (a taxable event).
-Instead, you can use ETH as collateral for a stablecoin loan.
-This gives you the cash-flow you need and lets you keep your ETH.
-Stablecoins are tokens that are much better for when you need cash as they don't fluctuate in value like ETH.
+Borrowing can give you access to the funds you need without needing to sell your NEPH (a taxable event).
+Instead, you can use NEPH as collateral for a stablecoin loan.
+This gives you the cash-flow you need and lets you keep your NEPH.
+Stablecoins are tokens that are much better for when you need cash as they don't fluctuate in value like NEPH.
 [More on stablecoins](#stablecoins)

 #### Flash loans {#flash-loans}